 Services to help with a separation

-There are many situations during the process of separation when you may need to get legal advice.
-Below are some legal services that could be useful.
+There may be situations during the process of separation when you need legal support and advice.
+Here are some services that could be useful.

-CALM mediators are family lawyers who have at least seven years of family law experience and who have undergone a period of training as mediators before being accredited by the Law Society of Scotland as Family Law Mediators.
-They are trained to deal with all issues arising from separation and divorce including child related matters, financial and property issues.
+CALM mediators are family lawyers who have at least seven years of family law experience.
+They have also trained as mediators and been accredited by the Law Society of Scotland as Family Law Mediators.
+They can deal with all issues arising from separation and divorce including child related matters, financial and property issues.
 The mediator is non-judgemental and will assist parents in reaching a mutually acceptable resolution.
 An hourly rate is charged and the cost is shared between the couple in whatever proportion they agree.
 Costs can be met through legal aid, if you qualify.

 Collaborative family lawyers

 The collaborative process aims to avoid drawn-out legal disputes and gives separating couples a way of working out a solution together.
 Each person has their own solicitor who will advise them throughout the process.
 A series of meetings take place which the separating couple and both their solicitors attend.
-Each meeting will be focused on resolving any disputes over finances and/or the arrangements for the children, and the overall aim will be to reach an agreement which can be drawn up by the solicitors in a formal Minute of Agreement.
+Each meeting will be focused on resolving any disputes over finances and/or the arrangements for the children.
+The overall aim is to reach an agreement which can be drawn up by the solicitors in a formal Minute of Agreement.
 Sometimes other professionals are involved in the collaborative process, such as financial advisers and family therapists.

 The collaborative process is based on a contract which the separating couple and their solicitors sign.